exakat/exakat/docs/Rules.rst

    ?>

 It is possible to create loops that don't use any blind variables, though this is fairly rare.
-In particular, calling a method may update an internal pointer, like `'next() <http://www.php.net/next>`_ or SimpleXMLIterator::next.
+In particular, calling a method may update an internal pointer, like `'next() <http://www.php.net/next>`_ or SimpleXMLIterator::`'next() <http://www.php.net/next>`_.

 It is recommended to turn a static loop into an expression that avoid the loop.
 For example, replacing the sum of all integers by the function $n * ($n + 1) / 2, or using `'array_sum() <http://www.php.net/array_sum>`_.

+This analysis doesn't detect usage of variables with `compact`.

 +------------+-----------------------+
 | Short name | Structures/StaticLoop |